 None of this was my business unless she targeted my club.
 Then I’d have to do something.
-Until then, living my best life did not include wondering about Charlotte Mitchell financial solvency.
+Until then, living my best life did not include wondering about Charlotte Mitchell’s financial solvency.

 She’d been funnier then, and opinionated, talkative.
-She would ask me what book I was reading and then had a hundred follow up questions when I answered.
-The one time we’d played truth or dare together, she’d always chosen dare.
-Nothing seemed to embarrass younger Charlotte and I vaguely remembered admiring that about her.
+She would ask me what book I was reading and then had a hundred follow-up questions when I told her the title.
+The one time we’d played Truth or Dare together, she’d always chosen dare.
+Nothing seemed to embarrass younger Charlotte, and I vaguely remembered admiring that about her.

-Or maybe that girl wasn’t Charlotte?
+Or that girl wasn’t Charlotte?
 I’d have to ask Beau to be sure.

 Studying the early morning mist rising over the lake, I asked myself again, Why do I care?